 - Yogurt or thick curd - 2 tbsp

-- Add some laban (reserve some for later to adjust the consistency of the batter) to the fried semolina and stir in the baking powder, yogurt and salt.
+- Add some laban (reserve some for later to adjust the consistency of the batter) to the fried semolina and stir in the yogurt and salt.
 Leave it aside for couple of minutes to soak.

 - Gradually add the laban and keep stirring till it forms a thick batter.
+Add the baking powder and mix well.
+Adding this just before you steam the idlis will make it more light and fluffy.

 - Pour the batter into each mold on the idli steamer.
 Cover and cook for about 10 minutes.
 Cool it for few minutes and then un-mould.
 Serve hot with chutney and sambhar.